Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Introduction

 \subsection{Background}

 In quantum systems, the state of the system can be described in terms of the eigenfunctions of its energy operator.
 Their evolution is governed by the Schrödinger equation, the quantum analogue of Newton’s equations of motion.
 Observables correspond to measurable quantities of the system.
-Understanding the interplay between the energy operator, its eigenfunctions, and the observables leads to a deeper understanding of the dynamics of the system.
-A central topic in quantum chaos is the study of localization and delocalization phenomena for the eigenfunctions of the energy operator.
-In this paper, the Hamiltonian system is assumed to be the geodesic flow $ \phi_{t} $ of a compact connected Riemannian manifold $ ( M,g ) $ and the quantum Hamiltonian is taken to be $ \sqrt{ -\Delta } $, where $ -\Delta $ is the Laplace-Beltrami operator on the manifold.
-For more background and a better overview, we refer to the following surveys: \cite{Mar06, Zel05, Sar11, Zel19, Ana22}.
+Understanding the interplay between the energy operator, its eigendata (eigenvalues and eigenfunctions), and the observables leads to a deeper understanding of the dynamics of the system.
+A central topic in quantum chaos is the study of localization and delocalization phenomena of the eigenfunctions of the energy operator.
+Here, the Hamiltonian system is assumed to be the geodesic flow $ \varphi_{t} $ of a compact connected Riemannian manifold $ ( M,g ) $ and the quantum Hamiltonian is taken to be $ \sqrt{ -\Delta } $, where $ -\Delta $ is the Laplace--Beltrami operator of the manifold.
+For more background and a better overview, we refer to the following surveys: \cite{Zel05, Sar11, Zel19, Ana22, Mar25}.